Welcome to Old Town Bay St. Louis!

 Our authentic character, historic buildings, and friendly folks are just a few of the reasons why Budget Travel Magazine named us one of the "Coolest Small Towns in America" in April 2013.
 And Coastal Living Magazine named Bay St. Louis one of the top ten small beach towns in the country in 2010!
 Explore Old Town using the menu above - or check out quick links to individual merchants below.
 Come play for a day, you may want to stay!

-Our July Second Saturday "Hot SpotS"
+Our October Second Saturday "Hot Spots"

 stay "Hot" all month!

 Look for the upcoming Hot Spot features here the week before every Second Saturday!

 A cheerful full menu restaurant in Old Town.
 Breakfast & lunch served all day

 112 N. Second Street

 Bay St. Louis, MS 39520

 The Buttercup is the picture perfect sidewalk café.
 On any fair weather day, colorful umbrellas shade tables filled with families and friends.
 The yellow cottage that is the café’s home is painted a sunny yellow that lets diners know they’ve arrived at the “cheerful full-menu restaurant” described in the Old Town brochure.

 Inside, the atmosphere is just as upbeat.
 Folks chat at tables in the front, while a bakery and ice cream counter separate the dining room from the kitchen.
 A Buttercup “experience” captures the friendly feel of an old-fashioned diner, the kind of place where patrons left with satisfied taste buds and feelings of goodwill.